Guppy fish make for an excellent beginner-friendly fish species that can thrive in both home aquariums and outside ponds.

 Plus, I’d say that water with a temperature that low is far off from their ideal range, which opens up the way for diseases, breeding problems and lowered activity levels.

 Guppies kept in aquariums that are that cold will stop breeding and become inactive.
 They’ll also become highly susceptible to diseases that can eventually lead to their death.

 So, if you’re planning on keeping guppies, it’s best to offer them the right conditions and not expose them to potentially deadly temperatures.

 Guppies will enjoy an outside pond, especially if you live in a climate where the temperature during the winter doesn’t drop below 68 °F (20 °C).

 If you live in an area like this, you can keep guppies in outside ponds or tubs all year round, without having to use a heater or having to transfer them inside during the winter.

-The situation is different in areas with winter temperatures that drop below freezing level.
-In these areas, keeping guppies outside all year around is out of the question.
+The situation is different in areas with winter temperatures that drop below the freezing level.
+In these areas, keeping guppies outside all year round is out of the question.